lupyuen/lupyuen.github.io/src/ci3.md

 # Appendix: Check our PR Submission

-_Before submitting a PR to NuttX: How can we check our PR thoroughly?_
+_Before submitting a PR to NuttX: How to check our PR thoroughly?_

 Yep it's super important to __thoroughly test our PRs__ before submitting to NuttX.